Last updated on January 5th, 2021

 If you have 3 nights in Jeju and you’re traveling on a budget, I recommend Gudeok Guesthouse in Seogwipo as it’s close to the harbor and waterfalls.

-So there you have it, the best places to stay in Jeju!
 If you’re planning your trip, be sure to read my 5 day Jeju itinerary for the best things to do and see on the island.

 Are you looking for accommodation in Jeju?
-Drop me a message in the comments section below and I’ll give you as much info as I have.
+Drop me a message in the comments section below, and I’ll give you as much info as I have.

 Looking for more Korea travel inspiration?
 Check out my other posts!